movingcompanysearch/mcs/README.md

 ## 🔗 How to Get Started

-Visit **[MovingCompanySearch.com](https://www.movingcompanysearch.com)** and enter your location to find the best moving companies near you.
+Visit **[Moving Company Search](https://www.movingcompanysearch.com)** and enter your location to find the best moving companies near you.

 ## 📢 Contributing